Ensuring women see the same midwife, with longer and more flexible appointments, and enhanced support and information

 – increase engagement with antenatal care and early detection of problems.

-The Personalised Midwifery Care Pilot is one of more than 20 projects being provided by Better Start Bradford for pregnant women and families with children under four in Little Horton, Bowling and Barkerend and Bradford Moor.
+The Personalised Midwifery Care project is one of more than 20 projects being provided by Better Start Bradford for pregnant women and families with children under four in Little Horton, Bowling and Barkerend and Bradford Moor.

 Read our blogs: